What to Wear for a Professional Headshot: 10 Best Practices [2026]

 5. Fit is Everything (And How to Get It Right)

 The fit of your outfit is crucial for a polished shot.
 Clothes that are too tight or too loose can be distracting and uncomfortable.
-And make sure to choose and try on your outfit a few days before the shoot to make sure everything fits just right.
+Choose and try on your outfit a few days before the shoot to make sure everything fits just right.

-- Neckline: Stick to simple necklines, like a crew neck or modest V-neck, which help keep the focus on your face.
+- Neckline: Stick to simple necklines, like a crew neck or modest V-neck, which help keep the focus on you.

 - Length: Make sure sleeves and hems sit where they should, without bunching or pulling.